fatih/vim-go-tutorial/README.md

 Put your cursor back to the `fn()` function call inside the `Hello()` function.
-Select the function and call `:GoCallStack`.
+Select the function and call `:GoCallstack`.
 The output should be like (simplified form):

 ```